ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 2. Copy `16s-enam-18s-coi-fuse.nex` into the `LabThree/allNuc` folder
 3. Copy `16s-enam-18s-fuse.nex` and `coi-protein.nex` into `LabThree/nucProt`
 4. Make sure the `LabThree` folder is located within the `EEB462` folder on your desktop
-5. Move the IQ-TREE executable to the `LabThree` folder
-   NOTE: If you have installed IQ-TREE using homebrew, or added it to your path, this step is not necessary
+5. Move the IQ-TREE executable to the `LabThree` folder (**NOTE**: If you have installed IQ-TREE using homebrew, or added it to your path, this step is not necessary)

 ### Using IQ-TREE